AmirAref/post-tracker/README.md

 ## TODO:
-- [ ] create models to better parsing the data.
+- [x] create models to better parsing the data.
-- [ ] use dataframes (or another way) to strucure the data.
+- [ ] create python telegram bot.
 - [ ] create dmenu (or fzf menu) to save tracking codes in local cache and select in future program's runs.
-- [ ] create python telegram bot.
+- [ ] ~use dataframes (or another way) to strucure the data.~